-- Todays’ Omni-Channel sales landscape, with many moving parts and partnerships, calls for better inventory accuracy.
+- Today’s Omni-Channel sales landscape with its many moving parts calls for greater inventory accuracy.

-Question: My company currently tags our product with barcodes … How do they differ from RFID tags, and how do I add RFID to our current tags and software?
+My company currently tags our product with barcodes.
+How do barcodes differ from RFID tags?
+And how do I add RFID to my current process?

-Barcodes continue to be widely used after years of use.
-They serve a critical role in auto-ID and automation by allowing for rapid collection of data, for example at a grocery store check-out.
-RFID is not a replacement to Barcode….rather it is a complement.
-Below we have listed a comparison list between Barcode identification and RFID.
+Barcodes continue to be widely used and serve a critical role in auto-ID and automation by allowing for rapid collection of data, for example at a grocery store check-out.
+RFID is not a replacement to Barcode, rather it is a complement.
+Below is a comparison between Barcode and RFID.

 Barcodes must be read manually, one at a time.